 The fragment of the top part of the head helped to identify the statue on account of the hairstyle.
 Hadrian’s hair is styled in luxurious curls and waves running from the back of his head to his forehead.

-Hadrian passed through the city of Ancyra with his army on his way back to Rome in October 117 AD soon after he had been proclaimed emperor in Antioch.
+Hadrian passed through the city of Ancyra with his army on his way back to Rome in October 117 AD, soon after he had been proclaimed emperor in Antioch.
 It may be on this occasion that Hadrian first allowed himself to be worshipped as the new Dionysus.
-One inscription from Ancyra testifies to Hadrian’s association with the mystic festival in the form of a honorific decree dated to 128 – 129 AD (IGR 3.209).
+One inscription from Ancyra testifies to Hadrian’s association with the mystic festival in the form of an honorific decree dated 128 – 129 AD (IGR 3.209).
 The decree, inscribed on the pedestal made for a statue of Ulpius Aelius Pompeianus, included Hadrian as neos Dionysus in the ceremonies in Ancyra jointly with the god.
 It is now displayed in the Open Air Museum of the Roman Baths (see images here).

-In addition, one other inscription records that one of the benefactors of the festival should be honoured with two gilded shield-mounted images.
+Besides, one other inscription records that one of the benefactors of the festival should be honoured with two gilded shield-mounted images.
 One such image was discovered in Ankara in 1947 during foundation excavations in the district of Ulus, west of the theatre.
 These portraits, mounted on a round bronze shield (imago clipeata), were usually erected in civic buildings or public areas.
 This rare find can be seen in the Roman gallery of the Museum of Anatolian Civilizations.

 Sources & references: